Akhigbesimeon/Boredom-Collective-Plugin-Internship-Skill-Immersion/README.md

 ## Authors

-Created by Akhigbe Simeon as part of an animation technology internship to streamline animator workflows and build production-ready tools.
+Created by Akhigbe Simeon as part of the Boredom Collective internship to streamline animator workflows and build production-ready tools.

 ---